-Arabic can be a bridge to learning other languages.
+As we know, Arabic can be a bridge to learning other languages.
 Knowing the Arabic alphabet can jump start the study of Persian (Farsi), Urdu, and the languages of Afghanistan.
-Even languages such as Turkish, which no longer uses the Arabic alphabet, have a significant number of words derived from Arabic.
+Even languages such as Turkish, which no longer use the Arabic alphabet, have a significant number of words derived from Arabic.

 These are just some of the reasons why joining an Arabic class at Inlingua is a great idea.
 Though they focus on many different languages, Arabic is an asset for any professional endeavor.